 The slight increase in daylight hours may seem marginal to some, but the barely perceptible lengthening of days at the new year causes gardeners everywhere to start their enthusiastic planning rituals.
 The new year is a time of inspired plans and big dreams for gardeners, and we all go a little overboard.
-To compound the issue, when it comes to the exciting prospect of attracting pollinators, birds, and increasing biodiversity, the possibilities for resolutions are endless.
+The prospect of attracting pollinators, birds, and increasing biodiversity, heightens the excitement and opens a new door to a world of possibilities.
+To aid in the planning process, here is our list of the ‘Significant Seven,’ guidelines for the gardening path to biodiversity.
+Any one of these seven ideas can go a long way toward turning your garden into a living sanctuary.
 Some goals are quick and easy, some are continuous, and some will have more impact than others.
-Here is our list of the ‘Significant Seven’ foundational guidelines — any one of these seven ideas can go a long way toward turning your garden into a living sanctuary.

 Your landscape will literally hum with life if you offer a succession of native plants that bloom from spring through fall.
 This creates continuous sources of pollen & nectar for butterflies, bees, and other invertebrates.
 Different bloom shapes, and different colors, attract different types of pollinators.
 Seed heads and shrubs with berries are especially important for birds in the fall.
 Download our list of pollinator and plant interactions…arranged by bloom season.